 3. Differentiate yourself

-Many products are commodities that can be purchased elsewhere under a different brand name.
+Many products are commodities that can be purchased under a different brand name.
 Why are your jeans better than jeans from your competitors?

 Note: If you’re dropshipping, you won’t have too many opportunities to differentiate since the products are all the same.
-If you move to working with at 3PL though, you can speed up delivery times and win more business with faster shipping speeds.
+If you move to working with a 3PL though, you can speed up delivery times and win more business with faster shipping speeds.